Reserve Your Tour Today at our Premiere Rustic Wedding Venue in Montgomery, Texas!

 A credit card must be kept on file for damages or purchase an accidental rental damage policy.
 Any due credit(s) (minus deductions for incurred charges) will be applied following the final walk through.
 The Grand Hall House Manager on Duty will determine if there is any excessive clean-up or damage done to the property as a result of your event and, if necessary, the credit card charge will be applied towards any needed repairs or unpaid fees/charges.

 Set up, Tear down and Clean up are additional fees.
-Although the Renter may choose to do these tasks themselves TGH strongly encourages Renters to pay the tear down and cleaning fees in advance to avoid excess cleaning charges.
+The Renter may not choose to do these tasks themselves TGH requires the Renters to pay the tear down and cleaning fees in advance to avoid excess cleaning charges.
 The Grand Hall must be cleaned to The Grand Hall standards to avoid the excessive cleaning charges.

-“Set up” is defined as setting up tables, chairs, basic linens, TGH decor/flowers and gold chargers.
+“Set up” is defined as setting up tables, chairs and possibly basic linens, TGH decor/flowers and gold chargers.

 “Tear down” is defined as removing the above lsted items at the end of the event.